shaunmcn2001/Vision69/README.md

 # Parcel Viewer

-This repository contains a small Streamlit application for viewing cadastral parcels.
+This project contains a small FastAPI application for viewing cadastral parcels.
+The frontend uses Bootstrap and Leaflet served via Jinja2 templates.
-Users can search for Queensland (QLD) or New South Wales (NSW) parcels by lot and plan, visualize them on a map and export the results as KML or shapefiles.

 ## Setup